 Baptism is an important step of obedience that shows others we have personally trusted Jesus for our salvation.
 By being dipped under water and then raised back up, baptism depicts the story of salvation: you once were dead in your sin, but now you have been made alive to follow a brand new way of life.

-We have Baptism Celebrations several times each year.
-These provide a dedicated time to celebrate with individuals and families the life change that a relationship with Jesus gives.
+We celebrate baptisms throughout the year.
 Something real happens when someone begins to follow Jesus and we want to celebrate that change!

 Everyone has a next step to take in finding and then living life with Jesus and the journey of this lived faith is meant to be taken with others in a family called the church.
 In fact, the New Testament describes and treats the church as an essential part of a faithful and healthy Christian life.